dsayed-msft/azure-gaming-docs/azure-gaming-pr/reference-architectures/cognitive-text-translation.md

 > - [Create an Event Hub using Azure Resource Manager template](/azure/event-hubs/event-hubs-resource-manager-namespace-event-hub)
 > - [Automate resource deployment for your function app in Azure Functions](/azure/azure-functions/functions-infrastructure-as-code)

-There are two types of Azure Cognitive Services subscriptions.
-The first is a subscription to a single service, such as Computer Vision or the Speech Services.
+There are two types of Azure AI services subscriptions.
+The first is a subscription to a single service, such as Azure AI Vision or Azure AI Speech.
 A single-service subscription is restricted to just that service.
 The second type is a multi-service subscription.
-This allows you to use a single subscription for multiple Azure Cognitive Services.
+This allows you to use a single subscription for multiple Azure AI services.
 This option also consolidates billing.
-To make this reference architecture as modular as possible, the cognitive services are each setup as a single service.
+To make this reference architecture as modular as possible, the Azure AI services are each setup as a single service.

 Finally, add these Function [application settings](/azure/azure-functions/functions-how-to-use-azure-function-app-settings) so the sample project can connect to the Azure services:

-- EVENTHUB_CONNECTION_STRING - The [connection string](/azure/event-hubs/event-hubs-get-connection-string) to the Azure Event Hub namespace that was created
+- EVENTHUB_CONNECTION_STRING - The [connection string](/azure/event-hubs/event-hubs-get-connection-string) to the Azure Event Hub namespace that was created.
-- TRANSLATORTEXT_KEY - The [access key](/azure/azure-functions/functions-how-to-use-azure-function-app-settings) used to access the Azure Translator Text Cognitive Service that was created
+- TRANSLATORTEXT_KEY - The [access key](/azure/azure-functions/functions-how-to-use-azure-function-app-settings) used to access the Azure AI Language resource that was created.

 >[!TIP]
 > To run the Azure Functions locally, update the *local.settings.json* file with these same app settings.